rfratto/lokitee/README.md

 Write `Hello, world` to Loki:

 ```
-lokiecho Hello, world
+lokitee Hello, world
 ```

 Pipe the output of `cat main.go` to Loki:

 ```
-cat main.go | lokiecho
+cat main.go | lokitee
 ```

 ## Gotcha

-`lokiecho` has no retry logic if a request to Loki fails.
+`lokitee` has no retry logic if a request to Loki fails.